-Data quality was high in 2023 and for PM measurements, the complete amount of valid data exceeded 94% for the 1-hour readings and exceeded 92% for the 24-hour averages.
-The complete amount of valid data exceeded 88% for the 1-hour readings for all gases except CO at Station 7C (Fort St. John North Camp C), which was at 80% due to extended down time resulting from removal and repair.
+Data quality was high in 2024 and for PM measurements, the complete amount of valid data exceeded 91% for the 1-hour readings as well as for the 24-hour averages.
+The complete amount of valid data exceeded 97% for the 1-hour readings for all gases except CO at Station 7C (Fort St. John North Camp C), which was at 84% due to extended down time resulting from removal and repair.

-The majority of the measured ambient concentrations for PM and gases in 2023 were below their respective AAQO.
-Year 2023 included a hot and dry summer that featured several wildfires that can be related to the elevated PM readings as discussed in detail below.
-No exceedances of the 1-hour or annual AAQO's for sulphur dioxide (SO2) and nitrogen dioxide (NO2), or 1-hour and 8-hour Pollution Control Objectives (PCO's) 's for carbon monoxide (CO) were observed in 2023 at the two stations where these parameters are being measured, specifically, Station 7C (Fort St. John North Camp C) and Station 12 (Hudson's Hope).
+All of the measured ambient concentrations for gases in 2024 were below their respective AAQO.
+The majority of measured ambient concentrations for PM in 2024 were below their respective AAQO.
+Year 2024 included a hot and relatively dry summer, following a dry spring, which featured some wildfires of note, starting early in the season (May), that can be related to the elevated PM readings as discussed in detail below.
+No exceedances of the 1-hour or annual AAQO's for sulphur dioxide (SO2) and nitrogen dioxide (NO2), or 1-hour and 8-hour Pollution Control Objectives (PCO's) 's for carbon monoxide (CO) were observed in 2024 at the two stations where these parameters are being measured, specifically, Station 7C (Fort St. John North Camp C) and Station 12 (Hudson's Hope).

-For particulate matter, elevated levels of PM{2.5} and PM10 were not uncommon with more alerts in in 2023 compared to any other year of records.
-This was due to dry conditions and the very extensive forest fire season, beginning in May and lasting throughout the entire summer into fall.
-During that time period, elevated PM{2.5} concentrations contributed significantly to the PM10 signal.
-Relative to the BC AAQO, there were 225 exceedances of the PM10 24-hour target of 50 μg/m3.
-The 24-hour PM10 exceedances outside of the fire season were observed at Station 7C (Fort St. John North Camp C), Station 9 (85th Avenue), and Station 12 (Hudson's Hope).
+Elevated levels of $PM{2.5}$ and PM{10} were not uncommon with more Alerts for particulate matter.
+The fire season began in May and lasted throughout the entire summer into September.
+During that time period, elevated $PM{2.5}$ concentrations contributed significantly to the PM{10} signal.
+Relative to the BC AAQO, there were 66 exceedances of the 24-hour average PM{10} target of 50 μ g/m3.
+The 24-hour PM{10} exceedances outside of the fire season were observed at Station 7C (Fort St. John North Camp C), Station 9 (85th Avenue), and Station 12 (Hudson's Hope).
 After careful consideration of weather conditions, these can likely be attributed to fugitive dust mobilized by vehicles and strong winds.
 An alerting system is in place to immediately notify BC Hydro and its contractors about excursions of the AAQOs taking place so they can work to identify the activities onsite that may be responsible for the emissions and implement mitigation measures or change activities to reduce those emissions.